• Health and Well-Being

 Flu Season Masthead

-Create a flexible pandemic plan to prepare for influenza in a time of COVID.
+Create a flexible pandemic plan to prepare for influenza and COVID outbreaks.

-With the peak of flu season on the way, it’s time to review your K-12 school, college, or university’s pandemic response procedures and prepare for the potential of simultaneous COVID-19 and flu virus outbreaks.
-Whether your semester is in-person, online, or a hybrid, craft a flexible pandemic plan that encompasses all types of diseases.
+With the peak of flu season on the way, it’s time to review your K-12 school, college, or university’s respiratory virus response procedures and prepare for the potential of simultaneous COVID-19 and flu virus outbreaks.

 Consider the following aspects when revising your institution’s pandemic plan.
-For detailed recommendations, refer to the U.S. Department of Health & Human Services’ (HHS’) guidance for schools and child care providers.
+For detailed recommendations, refer to the Centers for Disease Control and Prevention’s guidance for schools and child care providers and respiratory virus guidance.

 Encourage Vaccinations